2013 Bathurst 12 Hour

 The race winning Mercedes-Benz SLS AMG of Thomas Jäger, Alexander Roloff and Bernd Schneider.

 The 2013 Liqui Moly Bathurst 12 Hour was an endurance race for a variety of GT and touring car classes, including: GT3 cars, GT4 cars, Group 3E Series Production Cars and Dubai 24 Hour cars.
 The event, which was staged at the Mount Panorama Circuit, near Bathurst, New South Wales, Australia, on 10 February 2013, was the eleventh running of the Bathurst 12 Hour.
 The race also incorporated the opening round of the 2013 Australian GT Championship.
 The Australian GT Championship was to compete as the first hour only and cars were permitted to enter for only that hour or to cross-enter for both the first hour and continue for the endurance race.
 There were 53 starters in the race, the largest field since the Bathurst 12 Hour event moved to GT orientation in 2011.

+The race was won by Thomas Jäger, Alexander Roloff and Bernd Schneider driving a Mercedes-Benz SLS AMG for Erebus Motorsport.